kyullog/Sprint-Challenge-Redux-Smurfs/Answers.md

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+- Application state could best be described as the 'global' state of the application, in which all components can have access to the state through the connect method.
+Component state is only accessible from that component and any children of that component who is passed that state through props.
+- Application state would be best used for important data that will have an effect on how the application functions as a whole.
+- Component state is best for information that can be temporarily held within a component before being sent to an action creator to create some type of change to the application state.

 4. What is middleware?
 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 6. Which `react-redux` method links up our `components` with our `redux store`?